Meatable: History

-Raising funds

-In March 2021, Meatable obtained funding from various investors worth 40 million euros (47 million US dollars), on top of the 10 million euros it already had at its disposal.
-Investors included Dutch food, health and materials multinational DSM, and Rick Klausner, former CEO of the Bill & Melinda Gates Foundation.
-Their total capital was then about 53 million euros (60 million US dollars).
+In 2021, Meatable obtained funding from various investors worth 40 million euros (47 million US dollars).
+Its total capital at the time was approximately 53 million euros (60 million US dollars).
 By April 2021, the staff of Meatable had grown to over 40 people with 15 different nationalities, representing many different fields and coming from many universities.
-They estimated the EFSA's regulatory approval for their product in 2023, and were aiming for large-scale availability in shops in 2025.
-Their future production facility was to produce 5,000 kilograms of cultured meat a day by that time.

-On 13 September 2021, Meatable announced that it had entered into an agreement with DSM in order to 'make cultured meat affordable and accessible on a large scale.'
-The two companies citing the challenge of reducing the costs of the growth medium (50 to 90% of total production costs) and the quest for the best taste and texture as reasons for their cooperation going forward.
+The same year, Meatable announced that it had entered into an agreement with DSM in order to 'make cultured meat affordable and accessible on a large scale.'

+In April 2024, Meatable was the first company in the European Union to receive regulatory approval from the EFSA for a public tasting of cultured meat, in this case sausage, amid much international and national media attention.